x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/autodiscover.md

 - Location of the user's mailbox (the Mailbox server that currently holds the active copy of the mailbox)

-- URLs for various Outlook features that govern functionality such as free/busy information, Unified Messaging (UM) in Exchange 2016 (not in Exchange 2019), and the offline address book (OAB)
+- URLs for various Outlook features that govern functionality such as free/busy information, Unified Messaging (UM) in Exchange 2016 (but not in Exchange 2019), and the offline address book (OAB)

 - Outlook Anywhere server settings